OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/java/Setup.md

 ![Download Maven](SetupImages/download-maven.png)

-1) Extract the Maven archive to a directory of your choice once the download is completed.
+1) Once the download has completed, extract the Maven archive to a directory of your choice.

 ![Maven](SetupImages/extract-maven.png)